Sing Sing

-Sing Sing Correctional Facility, formerly Ossining Correctional Facility, is a maximum-security prison operated by the New York State Department of Corrections and Community Supervision in the village of Ossining, New York.
-It is about 30 mi north of New York City on the east bank of the Hudson River.
-It holds about 1,700 inmates and housed the execution chamber for the State of New York until the abolition of capital punishment in New York in 2004.
+Sing Sing Correctional Facility is a maximum-security prison for men operated by the New York State Department of Corrections and Community Supervision in the village of Ossining, New York, United States.
+It is about 30 mi north of Midtown Manhattan on the east bank of the Hudson River.
+It holds about 1,700 inmates as of 2007, and housed the execution chamber for the State of New York for a period, with the final execution there occurring in 1963; instead Green Haven Correctional Facility had the execution chamber by the late 20th Century, before the total abolition of capital punishment in New York in 2007.

-The name "Sing Sing" was derived from the Sintsink Native American tribe from whom the land was purchased in 1685, and was formerly the name of the village.
-In 1970, the prison's name was changed to the Ossining Correctional Facility, but it reverted to its original name in 1985.
+The name "Sing Sing" derives from the Sintsink Native American tribe from whom the New York colony purchased the land in 1685, and was formerly the name of the village.
+In 1970, the prison's name was changed to Ossining Correctional Facility, but it reverted to its original name in 1985.
 There are plans to convert the original 1825 cell block into a period museum.

 The prison property is bisected by the Metro-North Railroad's four-track Hudson Line.